 Keep in mind that a supplier is not just a small customer as they can pull all warehouses.
 Read user manual section Logical steps - Step 4.
 Add suppliers for more info.

-Small customers shipments versus large customers shipments
+Small customer shipments versus large customer shipments

 Similarly, shipments to small customers are relatively more expensive than shipments to large customers.
 To differentiate you can enter individual shipment sizes at individual customer (and also at individual supplier level).
 The impact of individual shipment size on Center of Gravity locations may be small, if smaller and larger customers are scattered all around.

-Auto-size shipments per individual customer
+Auto-sizing shipments per individual customer

 Calculates individual shipment sizes, replacing the average customer shipment size as set in transport costs table, assuming shipments to larger customers are larger and shipments to smaller customers are smaller.
-The chart shows the assumed relation between demand volume and shipment size.

 As this method is rough, it is better to enter actual individual shipment sizes in the customer table than to activate auto-sizing.

-Transport-rated volumes on the map
+Displaying transport-rated volumes on the map

-Under map settings you can choose to display location sizes as transport-rated volumes (volume × rate ratio), instead of plain volumes (default setting).
+In section Map settings you can choose to display location sizes as transport-rated volumes (volume × rate ratio), instead of plain volumes (default setting).
 Suppliers will then appear relatively smaller than customers, which better reflects the Center of Gravity 'pull forces' of suppliers and customers.

 A default model looks like: (suppliers →) warehouses → customers